 It took only one start for the racing industry to tune into Stonestreet’s Maclean’s Music, the super-fast son of Distorted Humor out of the Unbridled’s Song mare, Forest Music.
 Maclean’s Music earned a 114 Beyer Speed Figure in that sizzling six furlongs at Santa Anita Park in March of 2011, the highest figure ever given to a debut winner.

 To put this into perspective, in the last six years, only Horses of the Year Curlin and Rachel Alexandra and Champion Uncle Mo have posted higher three-year-old Beyer Speed Figures on dirt.

-Maclean’s Music produced classic winner Cloud Computing from his first crop, who won the G1 Preakness Stakes over Two-Year-Old Champion Classic Empire in a grueling stretch duel.
+In just his first crop, Maclean’s Music produced classic winner Cloud Computing, who won the G1 Preakness Stakes over Two-Year-Old Champion Classic Empire in a grueling stretch duel.

 Maclean’s Music boasted a $114,000 yearling average in 2017 from a 2015 fee of $6,500.
 After Cloud Computing’s classic success, his fee rose to $25,000.

 In 2018, Maclean’s Music was represented by multiple stakes winners Swing and Sway and Classic Rock as well as G1 winner Complexity, who conquered the G1 Champagne Stakes at Belmont Park.